Anshumaan-Chauhan02/VST/README.md

 7) For training T5 and DistilGPT models on this dataset run Story_Generation_T5.ipynb and Story_Generation_DistilGPT.ipynb files respectively
 8) Now you can test both the fine tuned model for the task of Story Generation
 9) Finally run Diffusion.ipynb for converting the generated story into a visual representation

+### Future Works
+* Story Generation
+   * Create a custom sentiment analyzer
+   * Plot Generation given the following components: Characters, Genre, Title, and Inter-Character Relations
+   * Dataset expansion for better training
+   * Apply on long form story generation
+   * Train models on variations of the dataset such as - only Plot and Summaries (do not include Title, Characters, etc.)
+   * Integrate more PEFT methodologies and compare their affects on the performance
+* Text-to-Image
+   * Do a literature survey on the current image synthesis technologies
+   * Propose an architecture/methodology that is capable of scene transformation conditioned on text

 <!-- ### Methodology
 1) Story Telling
    * Basic Proposed Structure: We will generate a plan and then conditioned on it the story will be generated.
 Plan will be constructed using a decoder only model (say GPT3/ChatGPT), where the input to the model will be list of characters, genre and the relationships between them.
 Then the generated basic plot will be taken in as input by the encoder-decoder model (T5/BART), conditioned on the sentence wise plot (and already generated text), storyline will be continously generated.
 Final generated story is then compared with the movie summary.